LiteSpeed Web Server can work as a WebSocket proxy.

 Test the Backend WebSocket¶

 Assuming you have a backend WebSocket up and running on port 80 at

 ws://domain.com/sub/xx1, you will need to test it to ensure it is working.

 There are many tools available for such testing.
 You can either try some online tools such as Echo Test or download chrome extension tools like Simple WebSocket Client.
-We will use Chrome Simple WebSocket Client as an example in this wiki.
+We will use Chrome Simple WebSocket Client as an example in this guide.

 This screenshot shows a successful test.
 If it had failed, you would see a

 Simple WebSocket Client undefined error, like so: